nicobautista/Slosh2022/postprocessREAME.md

 	* This data is then used to create a repeated array of greater length than `ssLoads`.
 This is then modified to match the length of `ssLoads`, and to also match the peaks.
 This is stored in `reshapedData`.
 	* The liquid forces are obtained by subtracting `reshapedData` from `ssLoads`.
 	* The `createFTplots` function is then used to plot/save this data.
+	* The `processAcceleration` function is finally used to read, detrend, and filter the acceleration to plot it against time.
+The function stores the detrended and filtered acceleration to the `filtered_acc` variable.